nejima-kaihatsu/nkai-upt-20230125/.github/ISSUE_TEMPLATE/📔-cover-readme--barebones-.md

 ---
-name: "\U0001F4D4 Cover Issue (Barebones)"
+name: "\U0001F4D4 Cover README (Barebones)"
-about: Barebones version of the Project Documentation Tracker Issue serving as the cover of the project containing information, description, and contents (chapters) of the project.
+about: Barebones version of the Project README.md cover of the project also showing project information, description, and notes from project cover and chapter issues.
-title: "\U0001F4D4 Cover Issue (Barebones)"
+title: "\U0001F4D4 Cover README.md (Barebones)"
 labels: documentation
 assignees: newojima